 Got the basics down and ready to move on to more advanced aspects of Kusto?
 You’ve come to the right place!
-Here you will learn how to use aggregation functions, visualize query results and put your data into context.
+Here you will learn how to use aggregation functions, visualize query results, and put your data into context.
 If you’re just getting started with Kusto, check out our ‘Jumpstart Guide to Kusto’ before starting on this one.
-Let’s get into it!
+Let’s get into visualizing data with Kusto!

 To start, I thought I’d take a bit of a deeper dive into aggregate functions and show how aggregating data is a key stepping-stone to making sense of the data, using visualizations in the Azure Portal and in SquaredUp.